RazorOp/razorops-web/_integration/grunt.md

 <br>

-# Connect to the github repository in workflow with select New pipeline
+## Step 2: Connect to the github repository in workflow with select New pipeline

 <br>
 ![](/images/integration/grunt/razorops-create-new-pipeline.png)